1) Two of the following three courses (6 credits):

 - HS 230 – Introduction to Human Rights (3 credit hours).
 Survey of thinking on human rights from antiquity to the present, with special attention to the Universal Declaration of Human Rights and other post-1945 developments.
 Case studies may vary, but will generally include such key human rights concerns as slavery, humanitarian intervention, refugees and displaced persons, post-conflict reconstruction, human trafficking, torture, and the death penalty.

-3) At least three additional 3-credit courses (9 credits):
+2) At least four additional 3-credit courses (9 credits):

-- These courses are normally from at least two different disciplines or departments and must be taken from the list of PJHR-approved courses.
+- These courses are normally from at least two different disciplines or departments and must be taken from a list of PJHR-approved listed each semester on the registrar’s page for PJHR.
+You can also search under the link to Courses on the PJHR page.